KDE/kopeninghours/README.md

 ## Supported Features

-The parser and validator is fairly complete.
-However the evaluation feature has the following limitations.
+The parser and validator are fairly complete.
+However, the evaluation feature has the following limitations.

 So far only the time interval mode is supported, not the point in time mode.